Bx64/Awesome-Compendia/awesome-blog/CompendiaCommunityFund_Proposal.md

     - Who requires the funding?
     - What type of project is it?
-    - Description of the Project.
+    - Description of the project.
     - Timeline of the project.
     - Required Funding.
     - How the project proposer plans to use funds, for e.g.: